angelsleung/fruit-and-veg-goals/README.md

 [Live Demo](https://angelsleung.github.io/fruit-and-veg-goals/)

 ## Current Feature List
-* User can set goals for the number of fruits and vegetables they want to consume
+1. User can set goals for the number of fruits and vegetables they want to consume
-* User can search for a food item
+2. User can search for a food item
-* User can view the search results
+3. User can view the search results
-* User can view the food item's nutrition facts and add the item to their daily log
+4. User can view the food item's nutrition facts
+5. User can add a food item to their daily log
+6. User can remove an item from their daily log
-* User can view their daily log and delete items from their log
+7. User can view their daily log and delete items from their log
-* User can view their progress toward their goals
+8. User can view their progress toward their goals

 ## Planned Additions
 * User can add a food item as a favorite, which saves the food categorization of fruit or vegetable